SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 By default, users will be sent a notice when a new manifest of files is available to their SMU email address.
 User may opt out of these emails in ColdFront.
-More details about opting out will be available before July 1.
+More details about opting out will be available soon.